It costs a business an average of more than £30,000 to replace an employee.

 Many SMEs can't afford prolonged hiring processes, with many opting to hire quickly instead to cut costs.

-However, you should look for the middle ground.
+However, look for the middle ground.

 There are two types of video interviews: live two-way interviews or pre-recorded one-way interviews.